bropedio/brave-new-world/README.md

 * `tools/` - Pre-compiled binaries for cross-platform compatibility
 * `ips/` - IPS patches that are applied in the first step of the build process
 * `asm/banks/` - One `.asm` file for each modified FF6 bank, applied in the second step of the build
+* `asm/compressed/` - One `.asm` for each lzss-compressed block, applied in the third step of the build
 * `asm/private/` - Empty directory where "hidden" patches must be added prior to official BNW builds
 * `asm/optional/` - Optional patches
 * `reference/` - Development artifacts and patches that have been integrated into the `banks` asm files